Today's Articles

 While inappropriate today, the term "colored" was considered polite in 19th-century speech.
 However, some sources refer to the school as the "Miner School for Girls."
 Although the school offered primary schooling and classes in domestic skills, its emphasis from the outset was on training teachers.
 Miner stressed hygiene and nature study in addition to rigorous academic training.
 Within two months of opening, school enrollment grew from 6 to 40.

 Despite hostility from a portion of the community, the school prospered with the help of continued contributions from Quakers and a gift from Harriet Beecher Stowe (sister of Beecher) of $1,000 of the royalties she earned from Uncle Tom's Cabin.
-As it grew, the school was forced to move three times in its first two years, but in 1854 it settled on a 3-acre (1.2-hectare) lot with a house and barn on the edge of the city.
+As it grew, the school was forced to move three times in its first two years, but in 1854, it settled on a 3-acre (1.2-hectare) lot with a house and barn on the city's edge.
 Around this time, Emily Edmonson enrolled in the school.
 To help protect the school and those involved, the Edmonson family took up residence on the grounds, and both Emily Edmonson and Myrtilla Miner learned to shoot.

 In 1856 the school came under the care of a board of trustees, among whom were Beecher and wealthy Quaker Johns Hopkins.
 By 1858 six former students were teaching in schools of their own.
 By that time, Miner's connection with the school had been lessened by her failing health, and from 1857 Emily Howland was in charge.
 In 1860 the school had to be closed, and Myrtilla Miner went to California the next year to regain her health.

-Many graduates found jobs in Black school districts in other parts of the country, expanding the influence of the Miner school outside the district.
+Many graduates found jobs in Black school districts in other parts of the country, expanding the Miner school's influence outside the district.
 As Miner Normal School, it is listed on the National Register of Historic Places.
-In 1955 the school merged with Wilson Teachers College to form the District of Columbia Teachers College.
+In 1955, the school merged with Wilson Teachers College to form the District of Columbia Teachers College.
 In 1976, after additional incorporation, the school was renamed the University of the District of Columbia.

 To Become a School Principal